Detrans (film)

 Detrans: The Dangers of Gender-Affirming Care is a 2023 documentary short film produced and distributed by PragerU, an American conservative advocacy group.
-The film centers on interviews of two adults who once self-identified as transgender, but later reverted back to their birth sex.
-It has been described by LGBT organization Human Rights Campaign's president as "propaganda" to "spread misinformation and stigmatize transgender people".
+The film centers on interviews of two adults who once identified as transgender, but later reverted to identify with the sex they were assigned at birth.

 Plot

-Detrans shares the stories of Daisy Strongin and Abel Garcia, two individuals who transitioned and who later "detransitioned" after their gender identity changed.
+Detrans shares the stories of Daisy Strongin and Abel Garcia, two individuals who transitioned and later detransitioned after deciding they were not transgender.
 It also includes Leor Sapir, a Manhattan Institute for Policy Research fellow, as well as attorney Harmeet Dhillon, who has brought cases against health care providers who perform gender-affirming surgery, representing individuals who chose to undergo surgery when they were under the age of 18.
 In less detail, the film also showcases Chloe Cole, Prisha Mosely, and Camille Kiefel, all of whom have detransitioned and now advocate against the rights of transgender people.

 The film claims that the individuals interviewed were "manipulated by the trans movement".
 It also criticizes the practice of providing gender-affirming care to minors, though Strongin and Garcia were legal adults when they began medically transitioning.

 There are also brief statements from Oli London, Elle Palmer, and Laura Becker.